-After owning Harleys, Triumphs, Yamahas, and Kawasaki's, I decided to try something different for my next motorcycle.
-Aside from budget restraints, my only criteria was that it weighs no more than 500 pounds.
+After owning several Harleys, a Triumph, a Kawasaki and a Yamaha, I decided to try something different.
+Aside from budget constraints, the only criteria was my next motorcycle weigh no more than 500 pounds.

-The seller was an older rider who was obsessive about motorcycles and their maintenance.
-He owned seven bikes, including two of the same R1100R models; one was yellow, one was black.
+The seller of this bike was an older rider who was obsessive about motorcycles and their maintenance.
+He owned seven bikes, including two R1100R models; one was yellow and one was black.
 He was selling the black one.

-After a quick review of the R1100R controls and starting/stopping procedure, he allowed me to road test the R for as long as I liked.
-Although I had never ridden a BMW motorcycle, I found the controls intuitive and the seating position comfortable.
+A quick review of the handlebar controls and starting/stopping procedure was gone over, after which the seller allowed me to road test the bike for as long as I pleased.
+Although I hadn't ridden a BMW motorcycle before, I found the controls intuitive and the seating position comfortable.

-After a 20 minute ride, I was ready to drive it home, until my wife pointed out I had no insurance or tag.
-And, no, the owner wasn't going to let me drive it home on his tag and insurance.
-Oh, well, onto the trailer it went.
+After a 20-minute test ride, I was ready to drive it home.
+My wife then pointed out that it had no insurance or tag, and no, the owner wasn't going to let me drive it home on his insurance and plate.
+So onto the trailer it went.

 Included with the sale was a Givi cargo box and a nearly new indoor motorcycle cover.
 A folder of past receipts showed the engine oil and filter, transmission oil, and rear end fluid were changed just 500 miles ago.

-Finding a good performance exhaust for early Oilheads is getting harder with each passing year.
-I was lucky this bike was already equipped with a Remus Gran Prix system.
-It adds a nice pleasing tone; a deep rumbly sound that's not overly loud.
-At highway speed you can barely hear it as the wind noise blocks the exhaust note.
+Finding a good performance exhaust for early Oilheads isn't easy.
+I was lucky that this bike was already equipped with a Remus Gran Prix stainless-steel exhaust.
+It adds a deep rumbly tone, but it's not overly loud.
+At highway speed, with the wind noise, you can barely hear it.

 With a stock R1100R tipping the scales at 515 pounds, removing the stock BMW exhaust and replacing with an aftermarket system saves about 40-45 pounds.
 I figure that brings my total motorcycle weight down to about 480 pounds.